 The data collection model ESSENTIAL

-The national data collection has been progressively implemented over the period 2013 – 2015.
+The national data collection was progressively implemented over the period 2013 – 2015.
 The model for the data collection relies on the professional judgement of teachers about their students.
 It applies across all educational settings and contexts, including regular or mainstream schools and classes as well as special schools and special classes.

 Currently, each state and territory counts its students with disability on a different basis.
 The model is intended to count the number of students with disability in a consistent manner across Australia.

 Under the model, teachers use their professional, informed judgement to determine:

 - which of their students are being provided with a reasonable adjustment to access education because of disability, consistent with definitions and obligations under the Disability Discrimination Act 1992 (the DDA) and the Disability Standards for Education 2005

 - the level of adjustment that students with disability are being provided with, in both classroom and whole of school contexts